bayesiancook/coevol/readme.md

 ### Testing ###
 `make test`
 : Runs all tests registered to `cmake`, ie, all tests from the `test/` folder.

 `make dot`
 : Displays a graph representation of the graphical model of the last application that invoked `getDot` (requires `graphviz` and `evince`).
-You can run `make testmove` and then`make dot` to get an idea of what this does.
+You can run `make test` and then`make dot` to get an idea of what this does.

 ### Code quality ###
 This code is formatted according to a specific style described in the `.clang-format` file (mostly Google-style with bigger indentation).

 `make format`